 Then (probably beforehand) you create the function:

-function Handler(args: strings, info: objects):
+function Handler(args: strings, info: objects): do stuff

 You can send a message back to whoever sent the message.
 If the handler is handling a message received from a function socket, then you can simply do